FRCS stands for Fellowship of Royal College of Surgeons.

 Yes.
 Once the exam is cleared, an annual retention fee must be paid to continue your fellowship.

 In the UK, FRCS is the only exit exam for surgical trainees.
 Before they complete surgical training, FRCS must be given.
-FRCS is the minimum requirement to obtain their CCTV (Certificate of Completion of Training).
+FRCS is the minimum requirement to obtain their CCT (Certificate of Completion of Training).
 Once they achieve it, they enter into the specialist register, which is the minimum mandatory requirement for any surgeon in the UK to become a Consultant.

 There are 2 types of exams offered by JCIE and JSCFE